Delaware hosts Doherty and Northeastern - WTOP News

 The matchup Thursday is the first meeting this season between the two teams in conference play.

-TOP PERFORMERS: Gerald Drumgoole Jr. is shooting 37.1% from beyond the arc with 2.3 made 3-pointers per game for the Fightin’ Blue Hens, while averaging 13.8 points.
-Jyare Davis is averaging 15.8 points and 7.7 rebounds over the past 10 games for Delaware.
+TOP PERFORMERS: Jyare Davis is scoring 17.5 points per game with 7.4 rebounds and 2.5 assists for the Fightin’ Blue Hens.
+Gerald Drumgoole Jr. is averaging 15.2 points and 2.7 rebounds while shooting 46.8% over the last 10 games for Delaware.

-Doherty is shooting 53.4% and averaging 13.6 points for the Huskies.
-Jared Turner is averaging 2.8 made 3-pointers over the last 10 games for Northeastern.
+Doherty is averaging 13.6 points and 6.9 rebounds for the Huskies.
+Harold Woods is averaging 11.2 points over the last 10 games for Northeastern.

 LAST 10 GAMES: Fightin’ Blue Hens: 6-4, averaging 71.4 points, 36.3 rebounds, 12.6 assists, 4.4 steals and 3.6 blocks per game while shooting 47.4% from the field.
 Their opponents have averaged 67.8 points per game.